 When I traveled to San Francisco for the first time I was fortunate enough to have a few friends that live in the area that recommended many things to do.
-But since my mom and I wanted to find a tour to go on that would give us a better feel for the city and others that were wine country and culinary specific.
+But my mom and I wanted to find a tour to go on that would give us a better feel for the city and others that took us to wine country and other culinary journeys.

 These tours from San Francisco are perfect for those who are planning to spend a few days in San Francisco and would like to experience a unique side to Northern California.